KimYangOfCatbpr8c/endymuhardin/Samples/JS/Angular/FlexChartIntro/FlexChartIntro/readme.txt

-﻿FlexChartIntro
+﻿FlexChartIntro (Angular)
 ------------------------------------------------------------------------------
-Shows how to get started with the FlexChart control.
+Shows how to perform common tasks with FlexChart, our beautiful and easy-to-use chart control.

 The sample shows one page with how-to's for the most important chart tasks.